#1 Lexus VIN Decoder in Canada

 A VIN has three main parts:

-• VDS (Vehicle Descriptor Section): The fourth to ninth digits of the VIN, describing the vehicle’s model, body, engine, etc.
+The fourth to ninth digits of the VIN describe the vehicle’s model, body, engine, etc.

-• VIS (Vehicle Identification Section): the tenth to seventeenth digits of the VIN, describing the vehicle’s model year, plant, and serial number.
+The tenth to seventeenth digits of the VIN describe the vehicle’s model year, plant, and serial number.

 Lexus VIN Breakdown